-For this section of the project site, located between Chambers Street and West Houston Street, identified resources fell only into the property type categories of Prehistoric Remains, and a, b, and c of Historical Remains.
-Prehistoric Sites were identified, through previous research, both outboard and inboard of the bulkhead wall.
-Only those inboard may actually have the potential to yield archaeologically important information although they are deeply buried beneath landfill.
-The historical period sites which were initially identified as potentially sensitive, proved upon more in-depth analysis to have little potential to contribute to the archaeological record, and thus do not require any further consideration as concurred by SHPO.
+For this section of the project site, located between West Houston and Little West 12th Street, identified resources fell into the property type categories of Prehistoric Remains, and each of the property types of Historical Remains.
+Prehistoric Sites were identified, through previous research, outboard of the bulkhead wall but were subsequently dismissed as lacking visibility.
+Outboard sites are felt to lack the potential to yield archaeologically important information since recovery is unfeasible and integrity is questionable.

+The historical period sites which were initially identified as potentially sensitive proved, upon more in-depth analysis, to have little potential to contribute to the archaeological record, and thus do not require any further consideration as concurred by SHPO.
 The bulkhead wall and inboard relieving platforms are given further consideration in the accompanying NYSOPRHP Building-Structure Inventory Form.